acumos/on-boarding/docs/api-docs.rst

 Swagger
 =======

-You can also access to the on-boarding swagger API.
-Please consult the acumos.url file located in system-integration/AIO folder after acumos installation.
+You can also access to a swagger to test the API independantly of the onboarding client.
+This swagger is located at : https://namespace/onboarding-app/swagger-ui.html

+"namespace" is the value of namespace variable you put in global_value.yaml file